mmer547/OradAS/README.md

 Next, set the software folder path from the Path input tab and you are ready to use the software.

 ![Alt text](./assets/image.png)

+Added on 6/24/2024: It seems that the OpenRadioss path setting may not work, in that case, please try placing OpenRadioss in the same path as the document.This will be fixed in the next version.

 ## License